Michael A. Taylor Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the sixth-best in MLB.
+- The 9.9 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in the league.

-- The Yankees' 3.41 team ERA ranks fourth across all MLB pitching staffs.
+- The Yankees' 3.25 team ERA ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to give up the ninth-fewest home runs in baseball (13 total, 0.9 per game).
+- Yankees pitchers combine to allow the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Yankees will look to German (0-1) in his third start this season.
+- Cole gets the start for the Yankees, his fourth of the season.
+He is 3-0 with a 1.40 ERA and 22 strikeouts in 19 1/3 innings pitched.

-- The righty last appeared in relief on Friday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.
+- In his last appearance on Tuesday, the righty threw seven innings against the Cleveland Guardians, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.